xmos/ai_tools/lib_nn/lib_nn/doc/src/ops/conv2d_depthwise.md

 ### API                     {#conv2d_depthwise_api}

-Invoking an instance of @oper{conv2d_depthwise} is done with a call to conv2d_depthwise(). conv2d_depthwise() takes a pointer to an initialized plan
+Invoking an instance of @oper{conv2d_depthwise} is done with a call to conv2d_depthwise() or conv2d_depthwise_adv(). conv2d_depthwise() is the same as conv2d_depthwise_adv() with default behavior (no flags specified) and with the entire output image as the job.
-(instance of `nn_conv2d_depthwise_plan_t`) and an initialized job (instance of `nn_conv2d_depthwise_job_t`).
-Initialization is done with a call to conv2d_depthwise_init().

-Each call to conv2d_depthwise() will execute exactly one job.
-A @oper{conv2d_depthwise} job computes a rectangular sub-tensor of the output image (which can be the entire image if only one job is desired).
-For each job the user indicates a starting row, starting column and starting channel of the output image, as well as the number of rows, columns and channels to be computed by that job.
-See conv2d_depthwise_init() for more details (and constraints).
+Each call to conv2d_depthwise() or conv2d_depthwise_adv() computes a rectangular sub-tensor of the output image (which in the case of conv2d_depthwise() is the entire image).
+With each call to conv2d_depthwise_adv() the user indicates a starting row, starting column and starting channel of the output image, as well as the number of rows, columns and channels to be computed by that job.

-It is the user's responsibility to ensure that all initialized jobs collectively compute the entire output image (no gaps) and do not compute outputs redundantly (overlapping jobs).

-If a network uses multiple instances of the @oper{conv2d_depthwise} operator, they may share the structs representing the plan and any jobs
-*if and only if* the instances share identical hyperparameters (see @ref conv2d_depthwise_hyperparams).

 ### Configuration Options